 The display mark, or “feature mark”, takes longer to apply.
 Read more about them at the bottom of this page.

 3D laser hallmarks have very similar wear characteristics to struck marks and have good wear durability, but they are best suited for finished articles as heavy sanding and polishing would remove them.
 Struck marks are more substantial and have a textural, “bitten” quality.
 Laser marking should only be used for finished/pre-finished work.
 Rough castings should not be laser marked as the mark will be easily polished out.

 Can my items be enamelled or plated before hallmarking?

-Remember that if you have your articles enamelled or plated after the hallmark then it must still be visible!
+(Remember that if you have your articles enamelled or plated after the hallmark is applied then it must still be visible!
 If the plating is applied after hallmarking, the plating or coating must not exceed 2 micrometres on any part of the article.)

 What are the default positions in which you apply the hallmarks?

 - Earring – wire post

 - Wedding ring without a solder seam - inside the shank